cdrummey216/whoami/artofliving.md

 * Self-perception is an internal process first.
 The value of variable answers *a, b* in the equation for the sense of self are shown to be positive values used to conceive one's self (internal process). identity is a negative value because it is the externalization of an internal process, or an inverse of the internal process of concept, which can be shown to be composed of positive value. //positive to negative, internal to external, self concept limited to context
 * what ever the means of externalization, the self that is being expressed is a *reflection* of the self, or how the self is conceived.

+# A Conversation with Death

+* when the self encounters death, death asks two questions in sequence. "are you ready?" and "are you willing?"
+* a 'yes' and a 'yes' signals the end of the identity //a master of fate, by fate mastered
+* a 'yes' and a 'no' signals the embrace of life //no fear of death and the choice to live
+* a 'no' signals fear of death //"are you ready?"

+**Are you ready?**

+* if yes, proceed. //'ready' is a state of mind, existential calm. life is good and death is a part of each life, death must also be good *in some manner*.
+* if no, wait. //to wait is to dread

+**Are you willing?**
+* while the clear answer is 'no', the fact remains that the answer 'yes' is utlimately a choice a self is *able* to make. //cases where willingness to die exists: suicide, honor (war), love (romeo and juliet), conviction (personal truth)

 # Topics
-* Who am I?  //the core values and traits to define an idenity
+* Who am I?  //Who you are is based on how you perceive yourself and define your self to others.
+Consider the core values and traits that are necessary to those identifications and why you chose those identifications in the first place.
-* Why am I here? //struggle to make meaning without direction
+* Why am I here? //that is a question that can only be answered by the asker. however, the question "What can I *do*?" is more relevant in any given situation. this question gives direction/purpose through ability ("What *can* I do?").
+"Why am I here?" is seeking contextless direction/purpose
 * What do I do with my life?  //start with, what does the end of my life look like? and work backwards
 * Who do I choose to spend time with? //'shared consciousness' as a relationship between two or more persons, where is the greatest positive overlap?
-* What happens when I die?  //the loop of 'a life' completes. a birth at the beginning and a death at the end. the vision lies between.
+* What happens when I die?  //the loop of 'a life' completes. a birth at the beginning and a death at the end. the vision lies between. birth and death are like two book ends and each life is composed of the stories in between.

 # artofliving